MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 ### Release service controls

-Releasing changed controls for services that have an existing service guidance is different from releasing new service guidance.
+Releasing changed controls for services that have an existing service guidance is different than releasing new service guidance.

 With modification of an existing service guidance, remember that there are adoption teams using the current service guidance in their work.
 Large changes might break their current projects.

 When doing incremental reviews of service guidance, you can look at how a service is currently being used to determine what impact new controls might create.

-Release new controls in an audit mode to start with.
-This release automatically triggers the policy alerting engine to start notifications to the application owners about remediation they must implement.
+To start with, release new controls in an audit mode.
+Such a release automatically triggers the policy alerting engine to start notifications to the application owners about any remediation they must implement.

 #### Service governance, release, and version control